The following adaptive/assistive technologies are available in the Library for use by patrons with disabilities:

 Two wheelchair-friendly Novell workstations located on the first floor to the left of the Information Desk include adjustable- height tables, large-print keyboards, headphones with microphones, and all the software that is available in Room 101-C.

-iMac computers in the Digital Media Studio (Room 140-C) and on second and third floors.
+iMac computers on second and third floors.